Hello dear friends!

 Myelin is the fatty lining that surrounds the wires of our neurons, and allows electricity to conduct speedily onwards, making our thoughts and movements fluid and responsive.
 We need plenty of dietary fat to keep that insulation strong.
 Especially if you are dealing with a diagnosis of MS, increasing your natural fat intake is a key part to your healing.
 As a side note, I’d also recommend reading the Wahl’s Protocol, if you haven’t already…

 Everyone can benefit from a diet that balances hormones, am I right?
-You see, sex hormones like estrogen, progesterone, and testosterone are made up of cholesterols, which are easily found in yummy foods like eggs, raw full-fat dairy, and fish.
+You see, sex hormones like estrogen, progesterone, and testosterone are made up of cholesterols, which are easily found in yummy foods like coconut, ghee, marbled grass-fed beef, and fish.
 When you don’t get enough of these things, you may start to notice things getting out of whack: severe PMS, menstrual irregularities, loss of libido, and even serious infertility.

 Boosting healthy fats while cutting processed carbohydrates is a great way to ensure your body can create the right amounts of hormones to keep you feeling balanced, nourished, and most of all…sane!
 I know I’m not the only one who feels more than a little off during certain times in my cycle, and I’ve found nutrition to play a huge role in regulating and calming everything down.